wwpa65/bikesharing/README.md

 **C. Show the number of bike trips for all riders and genders for each hour of each day of the week**

-The histogram (Figure 6) The peak usage time was between 6:00-9:00 am for the morning and between  5:00-8:00 pm.
+The histogram (Figure 6) The peak usage time was between 6:00-9:00 AM for the morning and between  5:00-7:00 PM.
 Monday, Tuesday, and Thursday (and Friday to some extent) were the days where there was heavy usage of the bikes.
 It may be possible that the rides used bikes to go to work.
-However, people also used bikes on Saturday and Sunday  (~7:00 am - ~8:00 pm)  meaning that they may have used bike rides for other purposes as well.
+However, people also used bikes on Saturday and Sunday (~7:00 AM - ~8:00 PM)  meaning that they may have used bike rides for other purposes as well.
 It should be noted that these riders might be tourists since these records are from August, which is a month in the Summer.

 These trip days and times do not show a gender dependance (Figure 7).